John Lee (Nevada politician): Personal life

 Lee met his first girlfriend, Marilyn Ruesch, in high school on a blind date.
 They married and had their first two children to the family a year apart.
 Today, they are the parents of seven children and twenty-eight grandchildren.
 His daughter, Alana, was Miss Nevada 2011.

 In 2007, Lee was diagnosed with stage IV cancer, which he overcame in 2009.

 Lee is an active member of the Boy Scouts of America Executive Board.
 His commitment to the Boy Scouts began through his affiliation with the Church of Jesus Christ of Latter-day Saints (LDS Church).

-In October 2014, child pornography was allegedly found on his personal iPad.
+In October 2014, child pornography was found on his personal iPad.
 In 2015, former police chief Joseph Chronister alleged that Lee received special treatment from law enforcement officials who intentionally did not do enough to investigate him.
 Lee denies being responsible and claims he was the first to notify authorities.
 In September 2015, the case was dropped by the FBI, citing a lack of evidence.